kavyasr81/kavyasr81/README.md

 <h2>Hi, I'm Kavyasree! </h2>
 I am a highly motivated and detail-oriented data scientist with approximately 2 years of experience in utilizing data to drive business solutions.
 Adept in statistical modeling, data analysis, and programming with a strong background in machine learning algorithms.
 I have a proven track record of delivering insights and recommendations to stakeholders, leading data-driven projects, and presenting findings in a clear and concise manner.
 I am passionate about using data to solve complex problems and drive business success.
+Currently pursuing masters in Busniess Analytics and Project Management at Univeristy of Connecticut, Stamford.